75team/novaUI/src/slide/README.md

 2. Include nova.slide.css or copy the required styles in nova.slide.css into your css file

-3. Create a div with the content inside you wan to page between.
-You must set the height and width of this div, along with overflow: hidden
+3. Create a div with the content inside you want to page between.
+You must set the height and width of this div, alone with position: relative

 ``` html
 <div class="my_slider">